-Offences related to alcohol, tobacco and vaping:
+Offences related to alcohol and tobacco:

-Scholars are not allowed to smoke, vape or drink liquor in school uniform, on the College campus or at school events.
-Scholars found in possession of cigarettes, e-cigarettes/vaping devices or alcohol, or to be found in the company of scholars who are smoking, vaping or drinking, will face disciplinary action.
+Scholars are not allowed to smoke or drink liquor in school uniform, on the College campus or at school events.
+Scholars found in possession of cigarettes or alcohol, or to be found in the company of scholars who are smoking or drinking will face disciplinary action.